rxlabz/angular2-typescript-basics/README.md

 	}
 }
 ```
-Listen to event with the new (event) syntax
+Listen to an event with the new (event) syntax

 ```html
 <item-renderer (delete-item)="removeItem(item)" />